Foolish Tutor Test Series

 35. 1 Anthoy was acting oddly, even for a robber.

-later explained that he wanted to be arrested so he could get away from his
+S He later explained that he wanted to be arrested so he could get away from his wife.

 (A) RQSP (B) PQSR